top28-alt/solrng/README.md

 # custom builds
 **note that the percentage build doesn't use ping the author, but all builds reply.**
-**2nd note: plush build uses wild card and uses the prompt "gambling"** currently available builds: percentage, plush same procedure but with a difference and responses
+**2nd note: plush build uses wild card and uses the prompt "gambling"** currently available builds: percentage, lucky (*aka percentage2, morepercentage*), plush same procedure but with a difference and responses